-Michael McNutt has extensive experience in managing screen and digital printing businesses.
+Michael McNutt has extensive experience helping small and medium sized manufacturers bring products to market, improve profitability, and to scale their operations.
 One of his passions is building strong communities and securing open space in the city where people can gather, talk, and garden.
 A native of Seattle, Michael has contacts throughout the public and private sectors and works to increase GROW's ability to raise money in order to more broadly fulfill its mission.
 Additionally, he makes use of his business experience in helping to increase GROW's effectiveness at executing its strategic planning goals and objectives.
 Michael has served on a variety of boards of directors, including the Epilepsy Association and Impact Washington (formerly Washington Manufacturing Services).
 A gardener at the Queen Anne P-Patch, Michael began serving on GROW's Land Stewardship Committee in 1998 and joined the board of directors in 2003.
 He currently serves as board treasurer.

 Joyce Moty joined the Board of Trustees in 2006 and brings political savvy, experience in community-building, and practical knowledge of community gardening and site management to the organization.
 She has served on numerous non-profit and civic boards, helped establish the forerunner of GROW, and was a member of the Citizens Oversight Committee for the Seattle ProParks Levy that helped fund new P-Patches and the expansion of several existing ones.
 Joyce, through her community activism, regularly collaborates with members of Seattle Tilth, King County Master Gardeners, Washington Native Plant Society, EarthCorps, Seattle Green Partnership, and Parks and Open Space Advocates.